From the Merriam-Webster Online Dictionary:

 There is another midrange template with an even lower A3 number (same A4 number) that can be tried.
 Page 353 puts A3 @ .8 while keeping A4 @ 8.8.

-Mapping will determine the best location for A2, but the starting point for every template is -1.9 c.
+Mapping determines the best location for A2, but the A2 default for every template is -1.9 c.

 Before the LC Spreadsheet, these templates were used for tuning.
 But now that we have the LC spreadsheet, these templates are only used for mapping.